isomerpages/nlb-discovereads/pages/Discover Science: Budding Scientists.md

 Tips for Parents:
 Yoga is a fantastic parent-child bonding activity that can help improve your child's gross motor skills as well as strengthen the muscles in their body.
 Linking vocabulary (names of animals) to specific yoga poses is also a great way to reinforce and remember new words!

-LET'S READ MORE!
+### LET'S READ MORE!

-Why is seawater salty?
+Why is seawater salty? <br>
-Author: Ellen Lawrence and Shawn W. Wallace
+Author: Ellen Lawrence and Shawn W. Wallace <br>
-Publisher: New York, New York : Bearport Publishing, 2016
+Publisher: New York, New York : Bearport Publishing, 2016 <br>

-If sharks disappeared
+If sharks disappeared <br>
-Author: Lily Williams
+Author: Lily Williams <br>
-Publisher: New York : Roaring Brook Press, 2017
+Publisher: New York : Roaring Brook Press, 2017 <br>

-Oceans
+Oceans<br>
-Author: Natasha Durley
+Author: Natasha Durley <br>
-Publisher: London : Templar Publishing, 2020
+Publisher: London : Templar Publishing, 2020<br>

-Yoga whale : simple poses for little ones
+Yoga whale : simple poses for little ones<br>
-Author: Sarah Jane Hinder
+Author: Sarah Jane Hinder <Br>
-Publisher: Boulder, CO : Sounds True, Inc., 2019
+Publisher: Boulder, CO : Sounds True, Inc., 2019 <br>

 All book covers are copyright of the respective publishing companies.